jamiegonzalez/idk/Spectral-Data-Quality-(continuous-eeg).md

 ## Details of the algorithm

-This routine returns the averaged single-sided amplitude of frequency bands via Fast Fourier Transform from 5 second windowed segments of the continuous EEG.
+This routine returns the averaged single-sided amplitude of frequency bands via Fast Fourier Transform from ~5-second epochs of the continuous EEG.
 The windows are created and randomly selected from a random 20% of the 5-second windows to increase speed.
 A fixed seed is used for selecting the random set of windows so that the results will be the same if the routine is run multiple times.
+An FFT is run on each window, and then the average of the FFTs is computed.
+This yields much more precise values that computing the FFT of a single long epoch.

+Note that an FFT requires that the number of time points is a power of 2.
+The actual epoch length is the closest value to 5 seconds that can be achieved with this constraint.

 ## Script equivalent